How to Analyze a Balance Sheet

 The Basics of Balance Sheet Analysis

 When flipping to the back of a company's annual report or 10-K, you may have found yourself blankly staring at dozens, or even hundreds, of pages of numbers and tables.
-You know that those figures are important to your investment decision, but you're not sure what they mean.
-This information is likely a company's balance sheet, which is a financial statement that a company releases to report on the condition of its financial health.
+You know those figures are important to your investment decision, but you're not sure what they mean.
+This information is likely a company's balance sheet, which is a financial statement a company releases to report on the condition of its financial health.

 What Is a Balance Sheet?